 Episode 135: Feeling It Out Versus Figuring It Out With Amy Eliza Wong

 Most people from all walks of life tend to be dissatisfied and question the life they're leading, keeping them from living with profound happiness.
-That hole in their lives should be filled to help them find the path toward Living on P. In this interview, Amy Eliza Wong, a Conversational Intelligence Expert, discusses her journey of being aware of the power of the mind since she was young and how her people-pleasing tendencies took her down a path she needed to recover from.
+That hole in their lives should be filled to help them find the path toward Living on Purpose.
+In this interview, Amy Eliza Wong, a Conversational Intelligence Expert, discusses her journey of being aware of the power of the mind since she was young and how her people-pleasing tendencies took her down a path she needed to recover from.
 She talks about the conscious versus unconscious actions we take, effort versus action to help someone in need, and releasing yourself from the "shoulds" in life that lead to unhappiness.
 Combining her experiences with aspects of social neuroscience, Amy brings insight to lead people back into living with happiness.
 So, why don't you stop figuring life out and instead feel it out?
 Tune in to this conversation to free yourself from the vacuum of dissatisfaction.

 ---